mikaelsundell/icloud-snapshot/README.md

 The `--debug` flag will output debug information.

-**Other notes**
+**Energy Saver**

 If the snapshot is created while the computer is locked make sure you prevent it from sleeping, see `Prevent your Mac from automatically sleeping when display is off` checkbox in Energy Saver panel in System Preferences.

 **Limitations**

-Currently files starting with a `..` is not supported and will cause the icloud api's to fail.
+Currently files starting with `..` are not supported and will cause the icloud api calls to fail.
 Such files are reported at the end of icloud-snapshot run.
-At all times watch out for the progress next to the icloud icon in the finder side view, in rare cases the icloud daemon fails to sync and will stall the process.
+At all times watch out for the progress next to the icloud icon in the finder sidebar, in rare cases the icloud daemon fails to sync and will stall the process.

 Security & Privacy
 ------------------